ongsooliew/Github_Traffic_Analytics/README.md

 Do Note that Github has changed the way it captures the committer's fields.
 A lot of records ended up with "Github" as the default committer name.
-To make the assignment meaningful, I have elected to subsitute those values with the values from "authorname" field instead.
+To make the assignment meaningful, I have elected to substitute those values with the values from "authorname" field instead.

 For more details, refer to https://github.community/t/authorship-of-merge-commits-made-by-github-apps-changed/2971/21